jamiebutterworth2016/node/sql.md

 # MySQL Database
 Moving away from fs and path.
+Executing queries - Way fewer lines of code than reading from file.

 `npm i --save mysql2`
 `mkdir util`